Mengyue-Li/Community-PSF/README.md

 ## Note:

-Install from Windows: follow the default path and click Next.
+Install from Windows: follow the default path and click "Next".

 Rstudio and R associated Settings (Rstudio->Tools->Global options)